Custom Work Pricing

 *Complete build kits and service available and preferred!
 Bikes come out better if we make sure all the components will fit the frame, and intended use and vice versa.

-*Conectorless SL, custom hand carved lugs, tubing selection, Paul or Compass brakes studs, Compass tail light, Chain slap and other unusual or specialty features are extra
+*Dynamo wiring, Conectorless SL dynamo wiring, custom hand carved lugs, custom tubing selection, Paul or Compass brakes studs, Compass tail light, Chain slap and other unusual or specialty features are extra

 *All prices are for raw/bare metal, chrome and paint are extra unless otherwise noted.
 We recommend Color Works Bike Painting, (he's great and best of all he picks up and drops off!), but can send our Norther Art files and Head badge to a Painter or Powder Coater of Choice.
 We recommend and have had good luck with Color Works.